AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex0/README.md

   <b></b>
 </p>

-4. Open the integrated terminal for the project:

-Right-click the project name in Explorer → Open in Integrated Terminal.
-(Firefox workaround: Use hamburger menu → Terminal → New Terminal).
+4. The import is complete only when the project folder appears in the Project Explorer and its structure (such as mta.yaml) is fully loaded.